24/7 Free consultation

 Slips, Trips, and Falls

 Slips, trips, and falls are very common for restaurant workers.
 Wet floors, spills, or cluttered work areas often lead to these accidents.
-Workers may end up with fractures, broken bones, and head injuries, mainly if the fall is severe.
+Workers may end up with fractures, broken bones, and head injuries, especially if the fall is severe.

 Little to Severe Burns

 Working around hot surfaces, liquids, or open flames puts restaurant workers at risk of burns and scalds.
-It can range from first-degree burns to more third-degree severe burns that require extensive treatment.
+It can range from first-degree burns to more severe third-degree burns that require extensive treatment.

 Back and Neck Injury